kivy/python-for-android/README.md

 Original reference commit of p4a master was 7c8d4ce9db384528f7ea83e0841fe2464a558db8 - possibly some things after this need adding to the new toolchain.
-One of the major later additons, including ctypes in the python build, has already been merged here.
+Some of the major later additons, including ctypes in the python build, have already been merged here.